 The PaxAm Solution is a big book, and in the trade paperback edition, an expensive one.
+(A new paperback edition has been issued since this was written, reducing the price from $24.95 to $16.95.)
 A lot of potential readers, confronted by this, are going to ask, “Is it worth paying that much for a novel by an author I’ve never heard of?”

 The unequivocal answer is, “Yes, it is.”
 Bartman is essentially unknown, but he’s also a damned good techno-thriller writer.
 As big as the book is, it never drags.
 The last 200 or so pages make up an extended battle scene, and it’s best to start reading that section when you know you’ll have time to finish it in one sitting.
 It’s that hard to put down.